ChewKeanHo/researches-filesystems-hierarchy/Common/README.md

 2. `GNU+Linux` UNIX-like Filesystem Hierarchy Standard (FHS).

-The purpose is to have a common reference point and applied to anywhere sensible across the operating system or a project repository (e.g. `git`).
+The purpose is to have a common reference point and applied to anywhere sensible across all applications such as but not limited to operating system's directory layout or a project repository like `git` or `svn`.